harplife/zettelkasten/math/precalculus/Chapter 3/3_Dividing_Polynomials.md

 $(x^3-2x^2+4)-(x^3-x^2)=-x^2+4$

+Now, $-x^2+4$ is the new dividend

 3. Repeat with new dividend

-Now, after step 1 and 2, the new dividend is $-x^2+4$.

-Step 1 and 2 is repeated with the new dividend :
+Repeat step 1 and 2 with the new dividend until the new dividend is of lower degree than the divisor :

 $$
 \begin{align}